5/26/2026

 6/3/2026

-This is an updated revision to my book review.
+This is an updated revision to my book review of the book “Dear Fatty”.
 After listening to the Jennifer Saunders book “My Life in Bonkers”.
 I decided I would simply have to listen to at least some of the Dawn French book.

 The letter involves a bizarre incident in which they were caught shoplifting although they were innocent.
 I found it to be entertaining which surprised me considering I don’t like any of Dawn French’s comedy.
 I went to the next letter which was to her High School boyfriend, and I also found that to be interesting and well written.